 Life Emerging from Eternal Matter

-Indeed, from this perspective, there is no line between life and non-life, but rather a spectrum of intelligence from the sublime to the mundane.
-It could be said, then, that not only do humans have souls, but so do animals, plants, and even rocks, to some magnitude, however small that magnitude might be.
+Indeed, from this perspective, there is no line between life and non-life.
+But rather there’s a spectrum of intelligence from the sublime to the mundane.
+It could be said, then, that not only do humans have souls.
+But so do animals, plants, and even rocks have souls, to some magnitude, however small that magnitude might be.

-Joseph also taught that animals have spirits (D&C 77), and alluded to an animistic perspective of the Earth, personifying it as groaning under the strain of our abuses (Moses 7).
-Perhaps most interesting, Joseph taught that “God himself, finding he was in the midst of spirits and glory, because he was more intelligent, saw proper to institute laws whereby the rest could have a privilege to advance like himself.”
-(King Follett Discourse) – suggesting that God emerged and evolves, like you and me.
+Joseph also taught that animals have spirits (D&C 77).
+He alluded to an animistic perspective on the Earth, personifying it as groaning under the strain of our abuses (Moses 7).
+Perhaps most interesting, Joseph claimed in his King Follet sermon that “God himself, finding he was in the midst of spirits and glory, because he was more intelligent, saw proper to institute laws whereby the rest could have a privilege to advance like himself.”
+This suggests that God emerged and evolves, like you and me.

 Given a predisposition to such ideas, I was interested to see that Science Daily, today, tells us that physicists have discovered inorganic dust with lifelike qualities.
-Apparently this was done in a computer simulation of molecular dynamics, wherein charged particles of plasma self-organized, formed copies of themselves, and competed with their neighbors until only the most fit structures survived.
+Apparently this was done in a computer simulation of molecular dynamics.
+Charged particles of plasma self-organized, formed copies of themselves, and competed with their neighbors until only the most fit structures survived.
 The article goes on to explain that environments like the one simulated are common in outer space, and may occur on Earth under conditions such as a lightning strike.